bdanmallam/AfriAtlas/README.md

 # Further Documentation

-For detailed guides, examples, and technical explanations, please refer to the package vignette:
+For further guides, please refer to the package vignette:

 ``` r
 vignette("AfriAtlas_tutorial")